Faithful Implementations of Distributed Algorithms and Control Laws

 We also note that, when followers are ``price-takers" (which is the case, for instance, when every follower has sufficiently small market power and the price cannot be affected by his sole action), it makes sense to assume that each follower executes (\ref{ahu1}) in an effort to minimize his own net cost.
-However, many realistic markets are oligopoly, in which a stakeholder agent knows that his sole action makes a certain effect on the market clearing price \cite{RefWorks:238}.
-In this case, he might be better off by ``exercising the market power" rather than following (\ref{ahu1}) as shown in the above example.
-Analyzing strategic bidding in a given auction mechanism (as in \cite{hao1999}\cite{kian2005} \cite{johari2004}) is an important topic.
+However, many realistic markets are oligopolistic, in which a stakeholder agent knows that his sole action has a certain effect on the market-clearing price \cite{RefWorks:238}.
+In this case, he might be better off by ``exercising market power" rather than following (\ref{ahu1}) as shown in the above example.
+Analyzing strategic bidding in a given auction mechanism (as in \cite{hao1999,kian2005,johari2004}) is an important topic.
 In this paper, however, we are more interested in designing mechanisms in which strategic manipulation by a follower brings no benefit to him.

 The primal-dual algorithm considered in this section is just a motivating example.
-The result of the next section is applicable to much more general class of distributed algorithms.
+The result of the next section is applicable to a much more general class of distributed algorithms.